CLIUtils/CLI11/README.md

 app.add_option(option_name, help_str="") // 🆕

 app.add_option(option_name,
-               variable_to_bind_to, // bool, int, float, vector, 🆕 enum, or string-like, or anything with a defined conversion from a string or that takes an int🚧, double🚧, or string in a constructor. help_string="")
+               variable_to_bind_to, // bool, int, float, vector, 🆕 enum, or string-like, or anything with a defined conversion from a string or that takes an int🚧, double🚧, or string in a constructor.
+Also allowed are tuples(up to 5 elements) and tuple like structures such as std::array or std::pair.
+               help_string="")

 app.add_option_function<type>(option_name,